Accepted, pending publication.

 Length: Young leaves are between 8-10 cm; Mature leaves are about 13 cm.

 Width: Young leaves are between 4-6 cm; Mature leaves are about 7 cm.

 This cultivar is characterized by flat, ovate-cordiform shaped leaves with acute apices and cordate bases.
 Its leaves are arranged in an alternating fashion and are attached to the stem in a petiolate manner.
 Venation is pinnate.

 It exhibits a smooth and matte leaf lamina with raised sections where there are silver patterns.
 It is unlike the cultivar Scindapsus pictus ‘Exotica’ because it exhibits white variegation.
 However, like the ‘Exotica’, it still retains the green base color with silver patterns.

 Not observed yet.

-This cultivar is distinguished from other cultivars of Scindapsus pictus like ‘Exotica’ because of its production and display of white variegation.
+This cultivar is distinguished from other cultivars of Scindapsus pictus like ‘Exotica’ because of its display of white variegation on its leaf blades.
 Variegation can range from a white sliver in the center of the leaf to the entire leaf (in what is commonly known as “full moon” variegation).
 Furthermore, the petioles and the stems of this cultivar also display white variegation, ranging from a line of white on the petiole or stem to an entirely white petiole or stem.
-Finally, unlike the Scindapsus pictus ‘Exotica’, whose patterns on the leaf are silver, the patterns on the variegated portions of Mayari are white.